Miners carrying the statue of St Lorenzo, the Patron Saint of miners |

 and

 One of the first things the miners’ relatives did at the pithead, while it still looked as though they must be all dead, was to set up a statue of St Lawrence, patron saint of miners (see above), who in statues of him in this role movingly wears a miner’s hat and carries a miner’s lamp.
 And the whole rescue mission was placed under his patronage: it was called simply Operation San Lorenzo.
-LINK
+LINKand

 Cardinal Francisco Errázuriz celebrated Mass on Thursday near the Chilean mine where 33 men have spent almost a month trapped 700 meters (2,300 feet) below ground.
 The archbishop of Santiago, Chile, also brought a special gift for each of the miners: a rosary blessed and sent them by the Pope.
 The cardinal was able to speak with the miners, telling them that on Sunday, Benedict XVI remembered them during his address before the midday Angelus.
 The Holy Father assured his spiritual closeness to the miners and promised his prayers for their speedy rescue.
 The rosaries are another way to express his affection, the cardinal explained.
 "I was able to tell the miners on the telephone that I had come bringing them the 33 rosaries that the Pope had sent especially to them, that he himself blessed, so that he added this gesture to his words. [...]
 His words that were addressed to the whole world, so that everyone would accompany us and pray for the success of this rescue operation," Cardinal Errázuriz later reported.
 I also told them that "we were proud of them, of the spirit with which they face this enormous difficulty with much fortitude, with much discipline among themselves and much faith, and not only with hope but with joy," he added.
-LINK
+LINKI guess the liberal, left-wing media is not interested in promoting the spiritual aspect of their rescue.
+The rescue went extremely well, and I think the spiritual aspect; the prayers and intercession, cannot be brushed aside as of no importance, but which the secular media will and has.
+They have no faith, so aren't interested, and they certainly don't want to show Pope Benedict doing anything to help.

 Thank God that the people of Chile believe though.

-1. I'm not sure of the significance, if any, of this post.
+I'm not sure of the significance, if any, of this post.

 As the most recent census has Chileans at 70% RC, is it any wonder their chosen myth was to do with prayer and saints.